C123R/kubectl-aks/README.md

 This is a kubectl plugin to manage Azure Kubernetes Service. `kubectl-aks` support following operation:

-- Get list of AKS clusters.
+- List AKS cluster from the current Azure Subscrption.
-- Get credentials for kubernetes clusters.
+- Get the upgrade versions available for a managed Kubernetes cluster.
 - Get available upgardes for the cluster.
-- Scale up kubernetes nodes.
+- Upgrade a managed Kubernetes cluster to a newer version.
-- Upgrade kubernetes version.
+- Upgrade a managed Kubernetes cluster to a newer version.

 In order to authenticate against Azure API we need Azure Service Principal.
 To create a service principal, you can use Azure CLI as shown below: